 There are 139 beaches on the island of Oahu and the city of Honolulu has some of the best accessible beaches.
 Ala Moana Beach, Sans Souci Beach Park and Kailua Beach Park all have beach wheelchair rentals available on a first come, first serve basis.
-Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
+Many people are interested in finding a wheelchair rental at Waikiki Beach: Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
 Hanauma Bay Nature Reserve is a nature preserve dedicated to safeguarding the fragile marine life on the Bay.
 Hanauma also has beach wheelchair rentals available.
 The tram that transports guests to and from the beach has a wheelchair ramp and the theatre with a short video about Hanauma has closed captioning.
-For beaches in Honolulu that are not accessible or do not have beach wheelchair rentals, visitors may use a beach wheelchair rental through Special Needs Group.
+For Honolulu beaches that are not accessible or do not have beach wheelchair rentals, visitors may use a beach wheelchair rental through Special Needs Group.

 USS Arizona Memorial